 The small REPURPOSE sign is a tile that was made for me by a blog reader many years ago.

-The color is much darker than the inspiration piece, but it’s growing on me.
+The color of the repurposed hutch top is much darker than the inspiration piece, but it’s growing on me.

 What would you have done with this piece?
 Would it have taken you 4-5 years to complete?